-Engineering design is a process used to identify market opportunities and solve problems which contribute to the development of new products and systems.
+Engineering design is a process used to identify opportunities and solve problems to develop new products and systems.
 This qualification is aimed at those who wish to study the processes involved in designing new engineered products and the requirements of a design specification.
 Through research and practical activities, you will understand how market requirements and opportunities inform client briefs, using practical skills (such as drawing, computer modelling and model making to communicate design ideas).